massimovar/LearningFTOptix/README.md

 # LearningFTOptix
-A set of resources in order to became an FTOptix expert!
+A set of resources in order to become an FTOptix expert!

 ## FTOptix overview
 Presentazione FTOptix: overview